-Mark Tucker, who has worked as the Senior Industry Engagement Officer on COVID-19 issues, was the vital liaison between the department and agriculture, fisheries and forestry stakeholders affected by COVID-19.
+Mark Tucker, former Senior Industry Engagement Officer, provided the vital liaison point between the department and agriculture, fisheries and forestry stakeholders affected by COVID-19.

 Vikki is a long-time officer with the department and, more recently, senior advisor to the Minister for Agriculture.
-She has a strong understanding of Australia’s agriculture industry and will, be broadening the scope of industry engagement beyond COVID-19 issues.
+She has a strong understanding of Australia’s agriculture industry and is broadening the scope of industry engagement beyond COVID-19 issues.

 Scope of work

-Vikki Fischer is the central point of contact for industry groups.
-This includes agriculture, fisheries and forestry stakeholders.
+Vikki Fischer is a central point of contact for industry members including agriculture, fisheries and forestry stakeholders.
 She works with other Commonwealth agencies and state governments to ensure industry perspectives inform decisions.

-Together, we will maintain Australia’s vital agriculture production and supply chains and the communities they support.
-Together we will contribute to the economic prosperity of our nation.
+Together we will maintain Australia’s vital agriculture production and supply chains and the communities they support, ensuring we contribute to the economic prosperity of our nation.

 You can contact Vikki and her team on:

 To slow the COVID-19 outbreak, restrictions are in place on non-essential gatherings and businesses.
 Check restrictions on business in your state/territory.